enshittification/inevitable-githubdeployments-theme-underscores-backup/README.md

 - Connect your GitHub with WordPress.com [following these steps](https://wordpress.com/support/deploy-from-github-workflow)
 - Once you have cloned this repository follow the installation steps of [Underscores Theme Boilerplate](https://github.com/automattic/_s)
+- Add the `SSH_PRIVATE_KEY` secret with your private GitHub for this repository on repository settings
 - Start developing and notice that each change will reflect in realtime on our servers

 [screenshot showing the connection]